Advanced search

 6.4 Special precautions for storage

-Do not store above 25° C. Keep in the outer container in order to protect from moisture.
+Do not store above 25° C. Store in the original package in order to protect from moisture.

 6.5 Nature and contents of container

-Carton containing 100 capsules in blisters consisting of PVC/ PCTFE/PVDC and sealed aluminium foil with PVC/PVDC backing
+Carton containing 100 capsules in blisters consisting of PVC/PCTFE/PVC and sealed with aluminium foil with PVC/PVDC backing.

 6.6 Special precautions for disposal and other handling